Justin Verlander and Kate Upton are loving going on this Houston Astros ride together. (Photo by F. Carter Smith)

 Orbit is half the fun of an Astros game.

-Astros shortstop Carlos Correa and his wife-to-be Daniella Rodriguez shared an on-field embrace.
+Astros shortstop Carlos Correa and his wife-to-be Daniella Rodriguez shared an on-field embrace in one of the many memorable Astros celebrations.
 (Photo by F. Carter Smith)

 It’s finally official.
 Despite their best efforts, the Major League Baseball owners and players did not manage to kill the game.
 Baseball is coming back after all.